Burkitt lymphoma: Virology

 The complete role of EBV in the pathogenesis of endemic Burkitt lymphoma is not completely elucidated, but it has been shown to cause DNA damage, dysfunction of telomeres, and genome instability.
+Although the specific pathogenic mechanisms of EBV in Burkitt Lymphoma are unclear, there has been an interest in further elucidating these aspects, particularly with the rise of transcriptomics.
+BART miRNAs are encoded by the EBV genome and highly expressed in cells infected by EBV.
+Due to their ability to bind complementary mRNA sequences and thereby prevent gene expression, BART miRNAs assist EBV-infected cells in avoiding detection by the immune system.
+BART miRNAs thus contribute to EBV-infected cell survival and proliferation.
+BART miRNAs may prove to be a new therapeutic target or specific biomarker for Burkitt Lymphoma patients.
+However, there needs to be further research into BART miRNAs interact with intrinsic signaling pathways and contribute to malignancy before any further conclusions can be made.

 B cell infection with EBV is latent, and the virus does not undergo replication.

-These latently infected B cells can then go on to produce proteins that function to promote cellular growth through modification of normal signaling pathways.
+Latently infected B cells can then go on to produce proteins that function to promote cellular growth through modification of normal signaling pathways.
 EBV promotes the development of malignant B cells via proteins that limit apoptosis in cells that had the c-myc translocation.
 Apoptosis is limited by EBV through various means such as the EBNA-1 protein, BHF1 protein, EBER transcripts, vIL-10 gene, BZLF1, and LMP1.
+Recent studies have also shown that the EBV noncoding RNA EBER2 can increase Burkitt lymphoma cell growth by upregulating UCHL1, a cellular deubiquitinase.
 Malaria has been found to cause genomic instability in endemic Burkitt lymphoma.
 Malaria can lead to the reactivation of latent EBV and also MYC translocations via activation of the toll-like receptor 9.
 Malaria also promotes B-cell proliferation by altering the regular immune response.
 The immune system targets antigens (e.g., EBNA2 and LMP-1) and eliminates most B cells infected with EBV.
 Downregulation of antigens targeted by the immune system leads to the development of persistent B cells.
 These B cells can then undergo further mutations (e.g., c-myc translocation) that promote cancer development.